Linux shell crash course

 of the echo command - this is sometimes important).

-To set a variable, use NAME=value
+To set a variable, use NAME=value. export NAME=value sets it

 as an environment variable which means that other processes you